adeshas/k2smppd/README.md

 You need to have kannel installed with MySQL support in order to compile successfully.
 If you don't have kannel installed, you can do so by executing the following commands.

+The ksmppd configure script now checks for the MySQL client development package (typically `libmysqlclient-dev` on Debian/Ubuntu or `mysql-devel` on RHEL/CentOS).
+Install it before configuring to avoid late link-time failures.

     svn co https://svn.kannel.org/gateway/trunk kannel-trunk
     cd kannel-trunk
     ./bootstrap.sh